Developing Our Research

-- New Concepts Symposium, presenting new concepts for feedback at the Annual Scientific Meeting
+- New Concepts Symposium, presenting novel concepts for feedback at the Annual Scientific Meeting

 - Idea Generation Workshop, where ideas are developed into research concepts for areas of unmet need

-- Endorsed Study Model, where AGITG supports trials sponsored by another institution, aiming to develop data to support large-scale AGITG-led studies
+- Endorsed Study Model, supporting trials sponsored by another institution, aiming to develop data to support large-scale AGITG-led studies

-- Upper & Lower GI Working Parties, where all AGITG research concepts are reviewed for scientific merit
+- Upper & Lower GI Working Parties, where all AGITG research concepts are reviewed for scientific merit, feasibility and equipoise

-- Consumer Advisory Panel, advising on general research directions and priorities, from the consumer’s perspective.
+- Consumer Advisory Panel, advise on general research directions and priorities from the consumer’s perspective.